No Results Found

 Monsal Head to Litton Mill

-A fairly easy 5-mile walk from Monsal Head and along the Trail to Litton Mill, and then along the River Wye to Cressbrook Mill.
-(Includes a short diversion to avoid temporary closure of footbridge.)
+A fairly easy 5-mile walk from Monsal Head along the Trail and across Headstone Viaduct, before dropping down to Litton Mill, returning along the picturesque River Wye past Cressbrook Mill.

 Monsal Head to Monsal Dale